Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Applications

 \subsubsection{P-M test}

-In testing independence between the point locations and categorical marks it is not natural to formulate the null hypothesis in terms of the geostatistical marking model.
-Instead, random labeling or random superposition hypothesis are more appropriate \citep{Diggle2010a}.
-For the current dataset, we consider the latter hypothesis stating that the marked point process is a superposition of independent component processes.
+In testing independence between the point locations and categorical marks, it is not natural to formulate the null hypothesis in terms of the geostatistical marking model.
+Instead, random labeling or random superposition hypothesis is more appropriate \citep{Diggle2010a}.
+For the current dataset, we consider the latter hypothesis, stating that the marked point process is a superposition of independent component processes.

-The random superposition hypothesis in a bivariate point process can be tested by the random shift approach with the kernel method of variance correction \citep[see ][Sec.
+The random superposition hypothesis in a bivariate point process can be tested using the random shift approach with the kernel method of variance correction \citep[see ][Sec.
 2.3]{MrkvickaEtAl2020}.
-We perform the test for each pair of component processes corresponding to different mark values.
+We performed the test for each pair of component processes corresponding to different mark values.
 As suggested in the paper, we use the expected distance to the nearest neighbor with a different mark as the test statistic.
-No pair of component processes is found dependent on the 5~\% significance level, the smallest p-value being 0.084 for the test of independence between car thefts and burglaries.
+No pair of component processes is found to be dependent on the 5~\% significance level, the smallest p-value being 0.084 for the test of independence between car thefts and burglaries.
 Consequently, the null hypothesis of random superposition is not rejected.